susanth18/Restaurant-ChatBot/README.md

 # Restaurant-ChatBot
- A conversational AI solution built with Dialogflow, FastAPI, Python, and MySQL.
+# Overview
+ The Restaurant Chatbot is a Python-based conversational interface built using Dialogflow, FastAPI, and MySQL.
+It allows users to interact with a restaurant's ordering system through natural language conversation.
+Users can place new orders, add items to existing orders, remove items from orders, and track the status of their orders.